GIGte/nlfix/README.md

 It was started as a elementary newline converter, as I had some problems with extisting solutions.

-Worth saying, that it's written with a BAD approach (mostly because it took far more time than it could), and it is not an example of a practical coding.
+Worth saying that it's written with a BAD approach, and it is not an example of a practical coding.
 (E.g. many classes from the standrard library could be used.)

 ## How-To
 Help output: